scritcash/scrit-whitepaper/scrit-whitepaper.md

 To be able to prune the spendbook and not having to keep signing keys secret forever, Scrit employs *key rotation* with disjunct signing epochs.
-The signing epochs determines which signing key is used at a certain point in time.
+The signing epoch determines which signing key is used at a certain point in time.
 After the end of a signing epoch follows a validation epoch in which DBCs can still be spend.
 The signing and validation epoch together comprise the verification epoch.
 Figure 3.